What Is Autonomous Trucking?

 Autonomous trucking is when tractor-trailers are able to operate without the need for human intervention.
 Relying on sensors, cameras, GPS satellites, IoT systems and AI technologies, these autonomous trucks can safely traverse highways entirely on their own.

-While there are no trucks that are fully autonomous as of right now, companies are testing self-driving trucks with varying degrees of autonomy.
-A human driver may be positioned in an autonomous truck in case something happens, or a human-driven truck may lead a group of autonomous trucks.
+A human driver may be positioned in an autonomous truck to take control of the vehicle in case the system is not working as intended, or a human-driven truck may lead a group of autonomous trucks.

 How Do Autonomous Trucks Work?